Anthony F. Beavers

 Given yesterday’s talk (see above), how must we understand teaching technologies in the context of attention management and skill acquisition?
 Here, I will examine a variety of technologies from white boards to artificial intelligence to explore under what conditions they are cognitively costly, beneficial, and/or innocuous.
 Ultimately, my agenda will be to outline opportunities and offer caveats for the appropriate use of artificial intelligence in education.

 Journal Article with Eli B. McGraw: "Clues and Caveats concerning Artificial Consciousness from a Phenomenological Perspective."
-Phenomenology and the Cognitive Sciences, forthcoming, 2024.
+Phenomenology and the Cognitive Sciences, 2024.

 In this paper, we use the recent appearance of LLMs and GPT-equipped robotics to raise questions about the nature of semantic meaning and how this relates to issues concerning artificially-conscious machines.
 To do so, we explore how a phenomenology constructed out of the association of qualia (defined as somatically-experienced sense data) and situated within a 4e enactivist program gives rise to intentional behavior.
 We argue that a robot without such a phenomenology is semantically empty and, thus, cannot be conscious in any way resembling human consciousness.
 Finally, we use this platform to address and supplement widely- discussed concerns regarding the dangers of attempting to produce artificially-conscious machines.